 - Social media: Profile photos, cover photos, image posts, ads

-- Print: Business cards, brochures, posters, car decals, clothing, packaging
+- Print: Business cards, brochures, posters, car decals, clothing, brand packaging

 You may need multiple logo variations to adapt to different mediums — but more on that later.